OAuth

 ldev portal inventory sites

-ldev liferay auth checkWhere credentials live
+ldev portal auth token --rawWhere credentials live

 For OAuth credentials, the preferred local destination is: